andrewjahn/AndysBrainBook/docs/FIR/FIR_ShortCourse/FIR_02_SPM.rst

 Overview
 ********

-Compared to FIR analysis AFNI, the implementation in SPM is quite easy.
+Compared to FIR analysis in AFNI, the implementation in SPM is quite easy.
 The preprocessing is the same as in the previous SPM tutorial on analyzing event-related data from the Flanker task; the only difference is in how the first-level model is specified for each subject.

 Setting Up the First-Level Model
 ********************************